notmarek/Genshin-Bypass/README.md

 The Genshin installs KernelMode Driver named `"mhyprot2"` to protect its process under a privileage of Windows Kernel.
 So there is nothing we can do from the user-mode usually, except abusing exploits.

-In this project, I choose [libelevate](https://github.com/notscimmy/libelevate) which provides handle elavation for ANY processes, using [libcapcom](https://github.com/notscimmy/libcapcom).
+In this project, I choose [libelevate](https://github.com/notscimmy/libelevate) which provides handle elevation for ANY processes, using [libcapcom](https://github.com/notscimmy/libcapcom).
 Also the libcapcom provides code execution on kernel which makes us advantage in this fight, against kernel mode drivers.

 Because mhyprot2 just hides its process handle by `ObRegisterCallbacks`.